VirtoCommerce/vc-content/pages/docs/lessons/lesson4.md

 1. Add new *widgets* folder in *\CustomerReviewsModule.Web\Scripts* folder.

-2. Create a new *customerReviewWidget.js* widget JS file in *\CustomerReviewsModule.Web\Scripts\widgets* folder and define *customerReviewsModule.customerReviewWidgetController* by adding code to the *customerReviewWidget.js*:
+2. Create a new *customerReviewWidget.js* widget JS file in *\CustomerReviewsModule.Web\Scripts\widgets* folder and define *customerReviewsModule.customerReviewWidgetController* by adding code to the file:

 ```JS
 angular.module('customerReviewsModule')